LordofNotCommitting/ShowMissionInfoOnDetail/README.md

 Changelog:

+v1.14:

+After VERY EARLY ship unlock, if you have scanner unlocked + easy starting mission. you can reduce the enemy number to 0... which caused division by 0 error.
+Fixed.

 v1.13:

 With Quasimorph v1.01.
 Devs updated the power display UI.
 As such I have updated my mod to display those info as well.